AutoReferer: boolean

 HTTP transfers also support several intervals, separated with commas as in "X-Y,N-M".

-Using multiple intervals will cause the server to send the document in pieces, using standard MIME separation techniques.
+Using multiple intervals will cause the server to send the document in pieces,

 Note: Not all servers support this!